"Right now, it's incredibly scary. Quite frankly, I'm a little frightened for the kids, for trans girls," Sell said.

 MORE: Judge hears lawsuit over SJSU trans athlete claims ahead of Mountain West tournament

-Sell appeared on ABC7 News at 3 p.m. this week and talked to ABC7 News anchor Kristen Sze about this concerns over the current movement to ban transgender girls from competition, despite the federal law Title IX which prevents discrimination based on sex, and the by-laws of the California Interscholastic Federation, which recognize all students' opportunity to participate "in a manner that is consistent with their gender identity."
+Sell appeared on ABC7 News at 3 p.m. this week and talked to ABC7 News anchor Kristen Sze about his concerns over the current movement to ban transgender girls from competition, despite the federal law Title IX which prevents discrimination based on sex, and the by-laws of the California Interscholastic Federation, which recognize all students' opportunity to participate "in a manner that is consistent with their gender identity, irrespective of the gender listed on a student's records."

 Sell, a former football player and veteran football coach and athletic director says, "Right now, it's incredibly scary.
 Quite frankly, I'm a little frightened for the kids, for trans girls, not just in our state, but all around the country, who just want to belong, connect and compete by playing high school sports."